-Presented in the Ground floor gallery is Ack Ro’, an immersive thirteen-channel video installation that surrounds viewers with an evocative interplay of sound, imagery, and light.
-Intricate layers of sound and visuals create an atmosphere that is both disorienting and melodic.
+Ssh Ow marks the artist’s first major solo exhibition in a UK public gallery in a decade.
+At its centre is Ack Ro’, an immersive thirteen-channel video installation that envelops viewers with sound, imagery, and light, creating an atmosphere that is both disorienting and melodic.

-Fragments of film shot in Dublin and Mexico City, each with its own unpredictable soundtrack, add to the sense of instability.
-These filmic fragments are interspersed with 28 looping pink neons throughout the gallery, spelling out anagrams derived from Neil Diamond’s song Cracklin’ Rosie (1970).
-Words and reflections such as ‘ro’ ro’ rose,’ ‘near so near,’ ‘clean clear cackles,’ and ‘rack ack ack’ float through the
+The work’s soundscape features Louise Phelan’s haunting vocals, alongside Joe O’Farrell’s flute, Izumi Kimura’s piano, and Sarah Grimes’s percussion.
+Visually, close-ups of Phelan singing, a trembling cymbal, and blurred piano keys intertwine with curving pink neon forms.
+Fragments of film shot in Dublin and Mexico City, each with its own unpredictable soundtrack, adds to the work’s sense of instability.
+Interspersed throughout the gallery are 28 looping pink neon signs displaying anagrams derived from Neil Diamond’s song Cracklin’ Rosie (1970).
+Words and reflections such as ‘ro’ ro’ rose,’ ‘near so near,’ ‘clean clear cackles,’ and ‘rack ack ack’ float through the gallery space, presenting language as endlessly reconfigurable.

 Jaki Irvine lives and works between Dublin and Mexico and is a regular artist advisor at the Rijksakademie, Amsterdam.
 She has exhibited at Tate Britain, London; Louisiana Museum, Denmark; Van Abbemuseum, Eindhoven; Kunstinstituut Melly, Rotterdam; Moderna Museet, Stockholm; Kunsthalle Bern, Switzerland; the ICA, London; ACCA Melbourne; Galerie für Gegenwartskunst, Freiburg; Museu de Arte Moderna do Rio de Janeiro; Yerba Buena Centre for the Arts, San Francisco; Estorick Collection, London; the Hugh Lane Gallery, Dublin; the Glucksman, Cork; and Dublin Contemporary 2011.
 In 1997, she represented Ireland at the Venice Biennale.
 Solo exhibitions include Irish Museum of Modern Art, Dublin; Chisenhale Gallery, London; Staatliche Kunsthalle, Baden-Baden; Delfina Project Space, London; Henry Moore Institute, Leeds; The Model, Sligo; The Douglas Hyde Gallery,